minimit/minimit-anima/README.md

 # [minimit-anima](http://www.minimit.com/projects/code/minimit-anima-plugin)

-**Hardware accelerated css3 animations with fallback for older browsers.**
+**Hardware accelerated css3 animations with fallback on older browsers.**

 It's built to have fast animation execution and it has an api similar to Jquery animate with animations queue.